AppliedMechanicsLab/ENGN0310/CourseNotes/Bars/BodyForce1.md

 \end{equation}
 $$

-We then presented a vector form of the above equation.
+We then, in this [section](./VectorFormHookesLaw.md), presented a vector form of the above equation.
 Specifically, we presented

 $$
 \begin{equation}